TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 If anything feels broken/OP or underpowered, please contact me on Discord.
 Discord: SkyMaster#6302

+#

+# To Do

+- Fine tune weapons prn
+- Base game rocket launchers
+- DLC's 1-6
+- Takedown weapons

+#

 # Changelog

 To find what weapons are buffed/nerfed, please refer to the spreadsheet above (also WIP), as this lists BaseValueConstant changes which directly affect weapon damage output.

 Items highlighted in green are buffed, and red are nerfed.

+0.1.8 - Re-balanced base game snipers.

-0.1.7 - Balanced shotguns.
+0.1.7 - Balanced base game shotguns.
 Only 1 isn't working (the redline).

-0.1.6 - Balanced assault rifles.
+0.1.6 - Balanced base game assault rifles.
 Some don't work and are noted in the mod and the spreadsheet.
 I will come back to these.
 For now, I'm going to continue to lay the groundwork for all guns.

 0.1.5 - Completely rebalanced all pistols and SMG's.
 Buff values can be found on the spreadsheet in the corresponding sheet (ie Base SMG DMG or Base Pistol DMG)